MaCFP/matl-db/Wood/Calibration_Data/UAI/README.md

     - Sample geometry: Powdered

 - **Calibration type**
 Two calibration procedures were performed
   - **Mass calibration**: The analytical balance exhibited a time-dependent drift characterized by a gradual decrease in the measured mass.
 To quantify this effect, a blank experiment (no sample) was conducted under identical experimental conditions.
 The resulting drift curve was subtracted from the mass measured during each experiment.
+The drift was fitter using a third-order polynomial function of time (in minutes).
   - **Temperature calibration**: Since the tubular furnace reports the furnace wall temperature rather than the crucible temperature, a Type-K thermocouple connected to a Labjack T7-Pro data acquisition system was placed directly at the crucible location.
 The recorded temperature evolution was used to establish the calibration function relating the crucible temperature to the furnace temperature.
+The calibration curve was fitted using a third-order polynomial function of the furnace wall temperature (in °C).